hugoferreira/gmail-sqlite-db/README.md

 # SyncEmMail

 A Python tool to efficiently sync Gmail email headers to a local SQLite database using OAuth 2.0 authentication.
+But before you go...

+## Responsible AI usage

+This project is yet another product of AI-assisted development (or as the hipsters call it, "Vibe Coding").
+I needed a quick solution and let an LLM do the heavy lifting.
+While it (seemingly) works, the code quality might make your eyes water (and I've seen some pretty gnarly code in my time).
+Consider this your official warning: proceed with caution and maybe keep a bot^H^H^H some eye drops handy.

 ## Features